UPnP history

 sending a similar message back to the device, using a UDP unicast, announcing

 which UPnP profiles the device or program implements.
-For every profile it
+An interesting quirk: it

 HTTP/1.1 200